4finance/boot-microservice-gui/README.md

 Once you expose some REST services on your backend, you will probably want to call them from Angular.

-To make it possible in the Development mode, you will have to expose every those services via proxy (your dev page is available on port 9000 while the app is on 8080, remember?).
+To make it possible in the Development mode, you will have to expose them via proxy (your dev page is available on port 9000 while the app is on 8080, remember?).
 Look into `src/main/web/Gruntfile.js` and inside `connect` you will have `proxies` section like this